aws-samples/aws-hpc-recipes/recipes/pcs/build_amis/README.md

 ### Rocky Linux 8

-There are no AWS-official Rocky Linux AMIs, but you can subscribe to them in the **AwS Marketplace** and use them to build PCS AMIs.
+There are no AWS-official Rocky Linux AMIs, but you can subscribe to them in the **AWS Marketplace** and use them to build PCS AMIs.

 To launch a Rocky 8 builder instance: